Thomson42/Map-Project-Beta/README.md

 Finally any viewport that is smaller than 600 pixels wide will adjust the total space the menu takes and raises the font size for easier viewing.

+## Startup Requirements
+For testing and general modifications be sure to click the green clone or download button at the top right of your screen.
+Click the download Zip option.
+From there you may open the zip file and have acess to all nessary files.
+Double click the index.html and it should apear on you browser for local viewing.

 ## Project build Changelog
 * [First changes](https://github.com/Thomson42/Map-Project-Beta/commit/2ac442dae971ea3c99bb546efb1b7fc15291936a#diff-994c638c9246366a184723a4b41a0f3f)
   Built the groundwork for the KML layers to render properly.
 Requiring the building of a KMZ file to display all KML at once